honeycombio/observaquiz-ui/NOTES.md

 ### Tell people about the connection success.

 okay.
 Now I need to add a step in between the API key and the questions.
 This is hard work.
 But the app is set up to do this.

+There's a weird error about a circular object when it tries to advance the step.
+This is bad.

+There are tests for that function, maybe I can find it there?

+I spend a long time getting the tests to run.
+Partly they were outdated. and then it was running both the .js and .ts tests when it only needed to run the .ts tests which is SO CONFUSING